Developer guide

 Releasing software

 A certificate is required to sign.
-You have permission generate certificates, you can generate public or private code signing certificates in Software Trust.
+If you have permission to generate certificates, then you can generate public or private code signing certificates.

 Sign in to DigiCert ONE.